-The Ragdoll breed was developed by Ann Baker who was a famous American cat breeder.
+The Ragdoll cat breed was developed by Ann Baker who was a famous American cat breeder.
 The history of the breed dates backs to early 1960s when a domestic long haired cat named “Josephine” was in vogue.
-Ann Baker discovered that Josephine had been a subject of genetic experiment secretly carried out by the then US government.
+Ann Baker discovered that Josephine had been a subject of genetic experiment.
 The experiment actually made the cat docile and relaxed when picked up.
 It also increased the breed’s immunity to pain.
 Josephine produced high quality kittens from the genetic experiment.
-Ann Baker went ahead to purchase many of the kittens from the owners who wear actually living very close to her residence.
+Ann Baker went ahead to purchase many of the kittens from the owners who were actually living very close to her residence.
 She later developed her new breed, the Ragdoll from the kittens she purchased.
 Later on, the lady engineered several cat breeding associations.
-She developed Ragdoll as a promising trademark and also established the International Ragdoll Cat Association (IRCA).
-She registered the Ragdoll brand and also protected it from intruders.
+She developed Ragdoll cat as a promising trademark and also established the International Ragdoll Cat Association (IRCA).
+She registered the Ragdoll cat brand and also protected it from intruders.
 Later on, several other cat associations sprang up from the IRCA.
 Many cat breeding clubs also sprang up from the IRCA.
-Today, Ragdoll is indeed a household name in the cat breeding industry.
+Today, Ragdoll cat is indeed a household name in the cat breeding industry.

 Basic Physical Characteristics

-- The Ragdoll is known for having sturdy body structure with large frame.
+- The Ragdoll cat is known for having sturdy body structure with large frame.

 - The male Ragdoll is often bigger than the female.
 The weight range for the males is between 12 and 20 pounds while that of the females is between 8 and 15 pounds.

-- The Ragdoll usually has blue eyes resulting from the point coloration genes.
+- The Ragdoll cat usually has blue eyes resulting from the point coloration genes.